 Different resolutions are supported: 8 bits (mono and stereo), 16 bits (mono and stereo) and 24 bits (mono and stereo).
 Both PCM and A-law encoded wave files can be loaded.
+There is basic support for RF64 wav files (which can exceed the file size of 4GB).

-Figure 1.71.
+Figure 1.73.
 The waveform viewer